E0

 How to Fix / Troubleshooting

-Safety first: Turn off power to the Fraser‑Johnston air handler or wall unit at the breaker and verify with a non-contact voltage tester before removing any panels.
+Safety first: Turn off power to the Fraser‑Johnston air handler or wall unit at the circuit breaker and verify with a non-contact voltage tester before removing any panels.

 Steps to try:

 • Check line voltage: At the indoor unit’s power terminals, verify correct supply voltage (typically 208–230 VAC for Fraser‑Johnston split systems) with a multimeter.
-Incorrect or unstable voltage can corrupt EEPROM.
+Incorrect or unstable voltage can corrupt the EEPROM.

 Advertisements